HieronZhang/G10-Artifact/results/README.md

 kernel_stat.iter1.slowdown = 1.01533
 kernel_stat.iter1.speedup = 5.69271
 ```
-Note that except for FlashNeuron, we run the simulation for 2 iterations and we choose the statistics for the second iteration (iter1) when evaluating performace.
+Note that except for FlashNeuron, we run the simulation for two training iterations and we choose the statistics for the second iteration (iter1) when evaluating performance.
+This is because other designs will consider scheduling evictions of global tensors before the end of one iteration and fetching them after the beginning of the next iteration.
+This will cause a difference in the beginning situation between the first iteration and the following iterations.

 ## sim_result.KernelStall
 This file is for analyzing the performance breakdown (fig 12-13).